otto-torino/django-baton/README.md

 - Lazy loading of uploaded images
 - Optional display of changelist filters in a modal
 - Optional use of changelist filters as a form (combine some filters at once and perform the search action)
-- Optional index page filled with google analytics widgets
 - Customization available by recompiling the js app provided
 - IT translations provided

-The following packages are required to manage the Google Analytics index:

-- google-auth
-- google-auth-httplib2
-- google-api-python-client
-- requests

 Baton is based on the following frontend technologies: